spawaskar-cora/cora-docs/docs/about/references.md

 Klales, A. R., S.D.
 Ousley, and J.M.
 Vollner
 2012 	A revised method of sexing the human innominate using Phenice's nonmetric traits and statistical methods.
 American Journal of Physical Anthropology 149: 104–114.

+Knüsel, C. J. and A. K. Outram
+2004 Fragmentation: The zonation method applied to fragmented human remains from archaeological and forensic contexts.
+Environmental Archaeology 9:85-98.

 Langley-Shirley, N. and R.L Jantz
 2010 	A Bayesian approach to age estimation in modern Americans from the clavicle.
 Journal of Forensic Sciences 55:571–583.